 The cover provided by Avenue is not suitable as a substitute for local compulsory health insurance.
 Cover in some countries may be subject to local health insurance restrictions and it is your responsibility to ensure that your health cover is legally appropriate.
+Cover is not provided if any element of the cover, benefit, activity, business or underlying business violates any applicable sanction law or regulations of the United Nations, the European Union or any other applicable economic or trade sanction law or regulations.

-When cover starts for you and your dependants
+When cover starts